rajendra627/k8s-bootcamp/services/README.md

 * ClusterIP - exposed only internally.
 This is the default.
 * LoadBalancer - exposed externally using a load balancer provisioned by the cloud provider
 * NodePort - exposed externally.
 All requests to a specific port on one of your worker nodes will be routed to the service.
-You use this type when you want to provision your own load balancer.
+You would use this type when you want to provision your own load balancer.
 * ExternalName - See below.

 ## Services without label selectors ##